Genocs/genocs-library-docs/content/en/containers/_index.md

 ## Introduction

-The setup process can be spitted into different steps:
+The setup is spitted into different steps:

 - Bare components
 - Security